 The Manager was incorporated in Ireland as a limited liability company on 25 February 1994.
-The Manager has an authorised share capital of U.S.\$1,000,000 divided into 1,000,000 shares of U.S.\$1 each of which 141,552 have been issued fully paid.
+The Manager has an authorised share capital of U.S. \$1,000,000 divided into 1,000,000 shares of U.S. \$1 each of which 141,552 have been issued fully paid.
 The Manager is engaged in the business of providing investment management, investment advisory and administrative services to collective investment undertakings.
 The directors and secretary of the Manager are the same as the Directors and Secretary of the Company.
-The Manager is also the manager of a number of other collective investment schemes promoted by the Promoter.
+The Manager is also the manager of a number of other collective investment schemes.

-The Manager implements multi-style, multi-manager diversification in managing the Funds' investments, and has appointed the Adviser to advise it, among other things, to make recommendations on the investment programmes and strategies of the Funds, including overseeing the performance of the Money Managers, making recommendations on the entry into and performance of other agreements and providing reports to the Manager.
+The Manager has appointed the Adviser to advise it, among other things, to make recommendations on the investment programmes and strategies of the Funds, including overseeing the performance of the Money Manager, making recommendations on the entry into and performance of other agreements and providing reports to the Manager.